-Did you know that more than half of Americans are unhappy at work?* If this includes you, or if you simply want a job that feels more meaningful, you have options.
+Did you know that nearly three-quarters of Americans are so dissatisfied at work that they are thinking about or actively looking for a new job?1 If this includes you, or if you simply want a job that feels more meaningful, you have options.
 Starting a career in social work can put you in position to create social change and give you a heightened sense of purpose.
 And, thanks to online learning, you can get started sooner than you think.

 Social work is all about helping others.
 Social workers come in when people hit a difficult time and provide the support and guidance those people need to move past their troubles and get on with their lives.
 Of course, not all social work is the same.
 There are different types of social workers for different types of problems.
 Social workers are found in various fields, such as:

 Healthcare social workers assess the needs of patients from a holistic point of view, looking at social and emotional situations, living environments, financial concerns, and familial support structures.
 Using this information, social workers work with patients on healthcare decisions, lead support groups, and help patients develop plans for their care.

 Social workers in the mental health field work with clinics and in community settings, helping clients manage their mental illness.
 Social workers provide education and help connect clients with resources that meet their health and financial needs.